 1972 Mike Schmidt Puerto Rican League Sticker RC #64

 Released a year earlier, the 1972 Puerto Rican Winter League Sticker is one of the first collectibles to feature Schmidt.
-It’s made of especially thin stock, and the majority were affixed to books back in the early 1970s.
+It’s made of especially thin stock, and most were affixed to books in the early 1970s.

 Best Investment: Pete Rose Rookie Cards